yuqiii-wang/KnowledgeNotes/network/security/certs_and_keys/certificate.md

 A CSR is an encoded message submitted by an applicant to a CA to get an SSL certificate.
 CSR identifies a client by its distinguished name (DN).

-A CSR is sent to a CA and CA signs this CSR and return a certificate (containing a client's public key and client DN) and a client private key.
+A CSR is sent to a CA and CA signs this CSR and return a certificate (containing a client's public key and client DN).

+Checking a CSR by
+`keytool -printcertreq -file clientcsr.csr -storepass changeit`, that reveals info such as DN and key identifier.

 **Signature**